usil/fields-multiverse/README.md

 # Start strapi

-- Create a database inside mysql instance.
-Name will be required in the next steps
+- Create a database inside mysql instance with name is "equivalences_manager"
-- Import the required tables and data: ./database/database.sql
 - Export or configure this environment variables

 ```sh